Submissions

 • All listed authors must have read, and approved submission of the manuscript

-• Signed patient consent for publication of images and patient medical information must be possessed by author and attested to by submission.
+• Signed patient consent for publication of images and patient medical information must be possessed by author and attested to by submission and in Submission Checklist.

 • Statement of approval from Institutional Review Board, if appropriate